rocket-service/rocket_launcher/README.md

 ----

-<p align="center">Open-source launcher and server for cheat projects using UServer and Boost.Asio</p>
+<p align="center">Open-source launcher and server ( based on microservice architecture ) for cheat projects using UServer and Boost.Asio</p>

 #### Requiments:
 1. WSL ( Windows Subsystem for Linux )